Toowoomba: Rugby league

 Rugby league is a popular sport in Toowoomba.
 A team representing Toowoomba used to compete in the Bulimba Cup tournament.
 Toowoomba currently does not host a team in any of the major national competitions but was home to the Toowoomba Clydesdales in the Queensland Cup state league.

 The Clydesdales were the feeder team for Brisbane Broncos in the National Rugby League (NRL) from 1999 to 2006.
 The Clysedales dropped out of the Queensland Cup after the 2006 season due to financial difficulties and are no longer a feeder club for the Brisbane Broncos.
 Toowoomba Sports Ground (Clive Berghofer Stadium) has hosted trial National Rugby League (NRL) matches since 2003 and premiership matches have been played since 2018 with an average attendance of 7,559 and a record crowd of 10,000 in 2004.
+The Clydesdales were readmitted into the State competition in 2023 with a changed name from the Toowoomba Clydesdales to the Western Clydesdales.

 Association football

 Toowoomba features a semi-professional football club, South West Queensland Thunder, that has a large following within the community.
 Toowoomba is the headquarters of Football Darling Downs which administers football in Toowoomba and surrounding towns and regions.
 Toowoomba is home to 12 clubs including South West Queensland Thunder, Fairholme College, Garden City Raiders, Highfields, Rockville Rovers, St Albans, South Toowoomba Hawks, St Ursula's College, University of Southern Queensland, West Wanderers and Willowburn.
 A-League Men pre-season matches have been held at Toowoomba Sports Ground since 2006 with a record crowd of 4,571.